 8. Letters of recommendation - Three letters of recommendation from individuals who have known and worked closely with the candidate are required in support of an application.
 Letters of recommendation are valid for no more than two consecutive years for the same program.
 Letters of recommendation also must be program specific (ie, support an applicant for the actual program to which he/she is applying).
 Electronic notifications to the recommenders are sent out after submitting the online application.
 Alternatively, an applicant applying to the program through PASS may use their Personal Potential Index (PPI) evaluation report, Professional Evaluation Forms (PEF), and Institutional Evaluation Form (IEF) for their LLU application as well.
 Applicants who would like to use their PASS letters of recommendation should leave the recommendation section of their LLU online application blank and after submitting the application, the PPI evaluations will be matched up.

-Maria Clarke, Administrative Secretary
+Maria Clarke, Administrative Assistant

-Erick Gutierrez, Administrative Secretary
+Erick Gutierrez, Administrative Assistant

 Important Instructions for the Transmittal of Official Documents

 All official documents must be mailed from the issuing institutions.
 Applicants must not mail originals or official copies of transcripts, GRE scores, National Dental Board scores, and TOEFL scores themselves.